Grid plan: Ancient grid plans

 By 2600 BC, Mohenjo-daro and Harappa, major cities of the Indus Valley civilization, were built with blocks divided by a grid of straight streets, running north–south and east–west.
 Each block was subdivided by small lanes.
 The cities and monasteries of Sirkap, Taxila and Thimi (in the Indus and Kathmandu Valleys), dating from the 1st millennium BC to the 11th century AD, also had grid-based designs.

 A workers' village (2570–2500 BC) at Giza, Egypt, housed a rotating labor force and was laid out in blocks of long galleries separated by streets in a formal grid.
 Many pyramid-cult cities used a common orientation: a north–south axis from the royal palace and an east–west axis from the temple, meeting at a central plaza where King and God merged and crossed.

-Hammurabi king of the Babylonian Empire in the 18th century BC, ordered the rebuilding of Babylon: constructing and restoring temples, city walls, public buildings, and irrigation canals.
+Hammurabi, king of the Babylonian Empire in the 18th century BC, ordered the rebuilding of Babylon: constructing and restoring temples, city walls, public buildings, and irrigation canals.
 The streets of Babylon were wide and straight, intersected approximately at right angles, and were paved with bricks and bitumen.

-The tradition of grid plans is continuous in China from the 15th century BC onward in the traditional urban planning of various ancient Chinese states.
-Guidelines put into written form in the Kaogongji during the Spring and Autumn period (770-476 BC) stated: "a capital city should be square on plan.
+In China, the tradition of grid plans is deeply rooted and continuous from the 15th century BC onward in the traditional urban planning of various ancient Chinese states.
+Guidelines put into written form in the Kaogongji during the Spring and Autumn period (770–476 BC) stated: "a capital city should be square on plan.
 Three gates on each side of the perimeter lead into the nine main streets that crisscross the city and define its grid-pattern.
 And for its layout the city should have the Royal Court situated in the south, the Marketplace in the north, the Imperial Ancestral Temple in the east and the Altar to the Gods of Land and Grain in the west."

+In Japan, Chinese grid design was deeply influential as well.
+Heian-kyō which was imperial capital of Japan 794 to 1868, was built in accordance with traditional Chinese feng shui following the model of ancient Chinese capitals of Chang'an and Luoyang; it is now known as Kyoto.

 Teotihuacan, near modern-day Mexico City, is the largest ancient grid-plan site in the Americas.
-The city's grid covered 21 square kilometres(8 square miles).
+The city's grid covered 21 square kilometres (8 square miles).

 Perhaps the most well-known grid system is that spread through the colonies of the Roman Empire.
 The archetypal Roman Grid was introduced to Italy first by the Greeks, with such information transferred by way of trade and conquest.